-The man in charge lives in a cute traditional Thai building housing the museum and a factory making dolls.
-Khun Youthana Boonprakong claims that he has 50 000 dolls in his collection and not only that, he says that he cleans them all by himself.
+The man lives in a cute traditional Thai building housing the museum and a factory making dolls.
+Khun Youthana Boonprakong claims that he has 50 000 dolls in his collection, and not only that; he says that he cleans them all by himself.

-Originally from Laos, Mr Youthana has 60 years of experience from dolls and doll making.
+Originally from Laos, Mr Youthana has 60 years of experience in dolls and doll making.
 His mother used to run a doll shop in Vientiane in Laos before escaping the communist revolution in the 1970s.
-So the interest for dolls runs in the family.
+So the interest in dolls runs in the family.

 They charge a small entrance fee to get in.
-However, if you are lucky you might be invited to have a look at the factory.
-When we were there nothing much happened in the factory.
-Demand seem to have gone down due to Covid, but it was not very clear why the storeroom was full of sacks with dolls not yet exported.
+However, if you are lucky, you might be invited to look at the factory.
+When we were there, nothing much happened in the factory.
+The demand seemed to have gone down due to Covid, but it was unclear why the storeroom was full of sacks with dolls not yet exported.

 The address to the Doll museum on Google maps is here.

-Finally, If you don’t have your own transport I would recommend taking a Grab taxi to the Chiang Mai doll museum.
+Finally, If you don’t have your transport, I recommend taking a Grab taxi to the Chiang Mai doll museum.